justinknguyen/Pi-Guide/Raspberry Pi 4/Installed Programs/13 - AltServer.md

     - If your Apple ID password ends with !! or !?, the command might not run.
 Change the ending of your password to letters.
     - For the first time, you'll likely need to enter a 2FA code.
 Enter it in the terminal when prompted.
 After verifying, the Raspberry Pi appears as `MacbookPro - MacBook Pro 13"` under your Apple ID trusted devices.
     - AltStore should now be installed on your device from your Raspberry Pi!
+### Configuring services to run automatically on the Pi
 9. We need to make `netmuxd` and `AltServer` run on start if the Pi is rebooted.
 Open up crontab:
     ```
     sudo crontab -e